-In 2016 ALL committee members Robert Good and Rebecca Ilett embarked on a week-long fact-finding trip to Europe – to visit ALL friends and artists Elisa Vladilo and Sara Lerota.
+In 2016 ALL committee members Robert Good and Rebecca Ilett embarked on a week-long fact-finding trip to Europe sponsored by Artists Newsletter (a-n) – to visit ALL friends and artists Elisa Vladilo and Sara Lerota.
 The trip, which was kindly sponsored by an a-n travel grant, was to explore possibilities for future exchange exhibitions between ALL and art communities abroad.

 The trip started in the same week as the UK Referendum on Europe, aka “Brexit”, thus providing a somewhat surreal backdrop to the journey.